Automated Side-Channel Analysis of Cryptographic Protocol Implementations: Discussions

+\paragraph{\bf Limitations of protocol verifiers} The extracted models can reach the practical limits of current protocol verifiers.
+Even hand-written and optimized models (e.g., for TLS~1.3~\cite{cremersComprehensiveSymbolicAnalysis2017}, WPA2~\cite{DBLP:conf/uss/CremersKM20}, and SPDM~\cite{DBLP:journals/iacr/CremersDN24}) may require hours to days of verification time, substantial memory, and extensive proof guidance.
+These tools have improved on \emph{protocol complexity}, but not primarily on scaling with the \emph{size} of automatically generated rule sets.
+Consequently, our methodology would benefit from better support for decomposition and modular verification, which remains limited in existing tools.

-\paragraph{\bf Dependence on Crypto Libraries} Additionally, our analysis assumes that the cryptographic library correctly adheres to the Dolev-Yao model.
-If the implementation deviates from this model, whether due to bugs, unforeseen cryptographic weaknesses, or side-channel vulnerabilities, our results may not hold.
-This assumption puts trust in the correctness of cryptographic primitives, which is not always true in real-world scenarios.
+\paragraph{\bf Dependence on crypto libraries} Our analysis is conducted in the Dolev--Yao model and therefore assumes crypto libraries are trusted.
+If primitives deviate due to bugs, unexpected weaknesses, or their own side channels, our conclusions may not hold.

-\paragraph{\bf Applicability Constraints} Finally, our approach requires that the target application uses a known and trusted cryptographic library and that its machine code is available for inspection.
-For certain applications, such as e-passport implementations, external researchers do not have access to the machine code, only standardization bodies do.
-While WhatsApp employs some basic obfuscation techniques, we were nevertheless able to perform a meaningful analysis.
-However, an application using targeted obfuscation techniques specifically designed to defeat our toolchain might succeed in evading analysis, though such deliberate obfuscation would likely raise suspicion.
+\paragraph{\bf Applicability constraints} Our approach assumes access to the target binaries and reliance on a known cryptographic library.
+In some settings (e.g., e-passport implementations), external researchers may not have access to code at all.
+While WhatsApp employs basic obfuscation, we were still able to extract meaningful models; more targeted anti-analysis obfuscation could impede extraction, though such measures may themselves be suspicious.

+\paragraph{\bf ISA and scalability limitations.} Our implementation targets AArch64 and RISC-V because HolBA provides lifting for these ISAs.
+Supporting additional ISAs (e.g., x86-64) requires a lifter with comparable semantic assurance.
+Scalability is limited by symbolic execution and by the size of extracted \Sapic models, especially when modeling memory explicitly.
+This motivates using a memory abstraction for full-program reachability in WhatsApp, and focusing observation-aware side-channel analyses on smaller components.

+\paragraph{\bf Scope of side-channel modeling.} Our leakage contracts expose a small observation set (program counter information, symbolic load/store addresses, plus speculative ``shadow'' observations).
+This captures many cache-based attacks, but not all physical or microarchitectural effects.
+Thus, a found distinguisher indicates a concrete leak, whereas a proved equivalence does not exclude channels outside the observation set.